about to (do something)

 - with regard to, according to

-"As to your question, I will answer it tomorrow."
+question, I will answer it tomorrow."

 The players were put into groups as to their ability.